frypatch/The-Price-of-Remembering/book/CHAPTER_04.md

 Later, Mola would tell me she never looked up.
 She simply sat at her usual place beneath the cracked stair lamp, pretending to read a Medicae botanica text like she wasn’t listening for footfalls she had no business hearing.
 Her face calm, back straight, mouth pressed into the kind of line usually reserved for uncooperative patients.

 She didn't stop us.
 That was the important part.
-She didn’t stop us.
 A single glance in the wrong direction, one question asked at the wrong time, and the whole thing would have collapsed like bad lungwork.

 “I didn’t lie,” she told me, later still.
 “I just redirected Ezra when he started his rounds early.
 I told him there was a misfiled note in the apothecary.
 There wasn’t, but it seemed wiser to avoid letting the archives argue with whatever’s left of a pulse.”

 She didn’t say it just to justify herself.
 Mola never needed my approval, not since the day she saved my life in the Medica.
 But that night, she chose silence over certainty.
 That choice required more than courage.
 It called for quiet belief.
-She believed in me, in Herma, and in what might still be uncovered if no one shut the door before we reached the threshold.
+She believed in me, in Herma, and in what might still be uncovered.

 She didn’t write down what she saw.
 She didn’t even turn her head.
 But in that hush between lantern flickers, her presence held steady like the last safe breath before drowning.